-The G5 Stack Switchgear requires a 100 V to 240 V AC or a 24 V DC power to be supplied from an external source.
-Power is connected via feed-through connectors labeled 'Power In' on the front panel.
-Power is connected via the Fan and Power In cable connector.
+The G5 Stack Switchgear requires a 100 V to 240 V AC or a 24 V DC power to be supplied from an external source which must be de-energized before installation.
+On the front panel, Stack Switchgear internal power is connected via the Power and Fan cable connector.

 Fan control enables the G5 Stack Switchgear to control external AC or DC fans for cooling the battery cells.
-The fans are enabled by the BMS when battery cell temperatures exceed configurable thresholds.